 Let’s take a look at the Seattle Hill Road project.
-Here, the road needed to be widened but since it was common for the road to flood, handling stormwater was a critical issue.
+Here, the road needed widening but since it was common for the road to flood, handling stormwater was a critical issue.

 With no pond or marsh available nearby, the options for managing stormwater were limited.

-This was no back road and, as a consequence, load baring capacity was important.
-So if the stormwater system was going to be place below the road, it needed to be able to handle this amount of traffic.
+There was no back road and, as a consequence, load bearing capacity was necessary.
+So if the stormwater system was going to be placed below the road, it needed to be able to handle this amount of traffic.

-This is where it gets interesting.
+Here is where it gets interesting.
 The current setup was a typical storm drain and dry-well system.
 That meant that a lot of space was needed to handle the runoff, leaving travelers with a narrow road.
-By shifting the entire stormwater structure to a space below the road, all this space became available for a wider road, sidewalks and bike lanes.
+By shifting the entire stormwater structure to an area below the road, space became available for wider roads, sidewalks, and bike lanes.